my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 ### 1.2
 * **ADDITIONS**
-	* Add icon of the site
+	* Add fav-icon of the page of the site

 * **BUG**
 	* correct the install of uptade of the new version of themes